gchq/gaffer-doc/docs/administration-guide/aggregation/ingest-example.md

     B
 ```

-As you can see we have two vertex types, `Person` and `Repository` both without
+As you can see we have two vertex types, `Person` and `Repository`, both without
-any properties then, we have one edge type `Commit` with two properties `added`
+any properties.
+We have one edge type `Commit` with two properties `added`
 and `removed`.
 Translating this into a basic Gaffer schema gives the following:

 !!! note